-Some borrowers use secured loans to build their credit.
-Increasing your credit score with one of these loans puts you in a better position when you’re ready to apply for a mortgage or auto loan.
-Many creditors offer secured loans, but some are better than others.
+Some borrowers use secured loans to help build their credit.
+Increasing your credit score with one of these loans could put you in a better position when you’re ready to apply for a mortgage or auto loan.
+Many creditors offer secured loans.
 We will discuss how secured loans work and some important details to know before applying.

 What Is a Secured Loan?

 A secured loan is any loan that has collateral.
 For example, mortgages and auto loans use the home and car as collateral.
-It gives the lender extra assurance and results in lower interest rates.
+It gives the lender extra assurance.
 A lender can seize the collateral if you stop paying the loan.
-However, the lender does not have to show up in court to obtain the collateral on an unpaid loan.

 You can use cash, investments, personal belongings, and other items as collateral.
-Lenders will work with you even if you have a low credit score since secured loans have less risk.
-If you primarily want to take out a secured loan to build your credit, you can use a credit builder loan.
-This secured loan uses money as collateral, and the lender will report your payment history to the major credit bureaus.
+Lenders may work with you even if you think you have a low credit score since secured loans have less risk.
+If you primarily want to take out a secured loan to help build your credit, you can use a credit builder loan.
+This secured loan uses money as collateral, and your payment history is reported to the major credit bureaus.